dpratchley/secws/about-the-workshop/content.md

 - **Lab 7: Database Audit** - Configuring Unified Auditing and Unified Auditing policies.

-- **Lab 8: Audit Vault** - Using Audit Vault to manage audit data, view reports and create alerts.

-- **Lab 9: Data Masking** - Using Enterprise Manager Cloud Control Data Masking and Subsetting Pack to discover and anonymize sensitive data.
+- **Lab 8: Data Masking** - Using Enterprise Manager Cloud Control Data Masking and Subsetting Pack to discover and anonymize sensitive data.

-- **Lab 10: Running DBSAT again to compare results** - Using dbsat_diff companion utility to DBSAT to measure progress in securing a database.
+- **Lab 9: Running DBSAT again to compare results** - Using dbsat_diff companion utility to DBSAT to measure progress in securing a database.

+- **Optional Lab**

+- **Lab 10: Audit Vault** - Using Audit Vault to manage audit data, view reports and create alerts.

 ## Accessing the labs ##